burhanahmed1/DSA/README.md

 Recursion practical example of finding the the nearest route to the destination in specific amount of petrol

 ## 25. Stack_usingArray :
+Implement a recursive global function stringCompare which compares two character strings recursively and:
+1. returns 0 if the two strings are equal.
+2. If the character of the first string at the index, where the first mismatch occurred, is greater in ASCII value; then it returns 1
+3. else it returns -1.

 ## 26. Stack_withIsBalancedString :